-Proxy solicited on behalf of the Board of Directors of the Company for Annual Meeting on December 14, 2010.
+Proxy solicited on behalf of the Board of Directors of the Company for Annual Meeting on December 13, 2011.

-The undersigned hereby appoints Robert J. Olson and Raymond M. Beebe, or either of them, the undersigned's attorneys and proxies, with full power of substitution, to vote all shares of Common Stock of Winnebago Industries, Inc. which the undersigned is entitled to vote, as fully as the undersigned could do if personally present, at the Annual Meeting of Shareholders of said corporation to be held at Winnebago Industries' South Office Complex Theater, 605 W. Crystal Lake Road, Forest City, Iowa on the 14th day of December, 2010, at 4:00 p.m., Central Standard Time, and at any and all adjournments thereof.
+The undersigned hereby appoints Robert J. Olson and Raymond M. Beebe, or either of them, the undersigned's attorneys and proxies, with full power of substitution, to vote all shares of Common Stock of Winnebago Industries, Inc. which the undersigned is entitled to vote, as fully as the undersigned could do if personally present, at the Annual Meeting of Shareholders of said corporation to be held at Winnebago Industries' South Office Complex Theater, 605 W. Crystal Lake Road, Forest City, lowa on the 13th day of December, 2011, at 4:00 p.m., Central Standard Time, and at any and all adjournments thereof.